> Publishers' series

 Does pattern bargaining explain wage restraint in the German public sector?
 Donato Di Carlo

-Köln, Max-Planck-Institut für Gesellschaftsforschung, April 2018
+Köln: Max-Planck-Institut für Gesellschaftsforschung, April 2018

 -

-Köln, Max-Planck-Institut für Gesellschaftsforschung, April 2018
+Köln: Max-Planck-Institut für Gesellschaftsforschung, June 2018

 -